-- 1.)
-This vessel may use fixed gear or snap gear as long as gear adheres to IPHC gear standards (Appendix I). - 2.)
-Each set must consist of 3 skates baited with chum salmon and three skates baited with pink salmon with a 'blank' skate in between containing no hooks.
-Bait size must be equivalent and conform to standard FISS protocols of $\frac{1}{4}$ to $\frac{1}{3}$ lb. - 3.)
-The order in which the gear is set (i.e., chum salmon on the first 3 skates or the last three skates) will be randomly selected. - 4.)
-Total stations fished throughout study will be selected mutually by the IPHC and vessel.
-Stations must represent multiple habitat types throughout IPHC regulatory area 2C, but do not have to align with FISS grid stations. - 5.)
-The vessel owner is responsible for any costs and fees associated with sending and receiving electronic communications (satellite phone, email) pertaining to IPHC business.
-Any anticipated costs are to be included in the tender amount. - 6.)
-Hook strippers or crucifiers are prohibited on all IPHC chartered vessels and cannot be present while conducting charter work. - 7.)
-Auto-baiting machines are not permitted for use on this study. - 8.)
-Vessels licensed in Canada must possess a current Ministry of Transportation certificate (Canada Steamship Inspection Certificate) for the purposes for which the vessel is to be used.
-The vessel shall be mechanically sound in all respects, completely seaworthy, and comply with all federal Transport Canada regulations. - 9.)
-Vessels licensed in the U.S.A. must possess a current U.S. Coast Guard inspection sticker.
-The vessel shall be mechanically sound in all respects, completely seaworthy, and comply with all applicable safety regulations. - 10.)
-The IPHC will procure and coordinate all ice and bait necessary to complete the study.
-Prior approval from IPHC HQ is required before purchasing ice and bait.
+- 1) This vessel may use fixed gear or snap gear. - 2) Station locations do not have to align with FISS grid stations. - 3) The vessel owner is responsible for any costs and fees associated with sending and receiving electronic communications (Starlink, satellite phone, email) pertaining to IPHC business.
+Any anticipated costs are to be included in the tender amount. - 4) Hook strippers or crucifiers are prohibited on all IPHC chartered vessels and cannot be present while conducting charter work. - 5) Vessels licensed in Canada must possess a current Ministry of Transportation certificate (Canada Steamship Inspection Certificate) for the purposes for which the vessel is to be used.
+The vessel shall be mechanically sound in all respects, completely seaworthy, and comply with all federal Transport Canada regulations. - 6) Vessels licensed in the U.S.A. must possess a current U.S. Coast Guard inspection sticker.
+The vessel shall be mechanically sound in all respects, completely seaworthy, and comply with all applicable safety regulations. - 7) The IPHC will procure and coordinate all ice and bait necessary to complete the study.
+Prior approval from IPHC HQ is required before purchasing ice.